AJMTeaching/exploring-real-world-code-examples-rmartinez19luc/assignment.md

 Documentation: Along with each link, write a brief description of what the code does and how it relates to the functionality of the application in the real world.

 ## Prose Blurbs for Exploration
 - Code that specifies when an alarm clock should start making audible sounds.
-  Title: "Alarm Clock Code"

 - Code for a rocket targeting system.
 - File compression utility algorithm.
 - Weather forecasting algorithm.